VIDHI-OMER/Social-Media-Content-Analyzer/README.md

----

-## 📝 Approach

-The Social Media Content Analyzer application is designed to extract and analyze text from PDF and image documents to provide insights for improving engagement.
-The application supports drag-and-drop and file picker interfaces for easy document upload, ensuring a user-friendly experience.
-For PDFs, text extraction is performed using pdfplumber to preserve formatting.
-For image-based documents, OCR technology (pytesseract) is employed to accurately extract textual content.

-The backend is implemented using FastAPI, which handles file uploads, text extraction, and serves results efficiently.
-The frontend is built with Streamlit for rapid development and interactive visualization of extracted content.
-Loading states and basic error handling are incorporated to enhance user experience and ensure robustness.

 The project leverages open-source tools and libraries, avoiding paid services while maintaining production-quality standards.
 Test data was sourced from publicly available social media posts and documents to validate functionality.